Banner Image: LG Banner2

 CREATING A HABITAT FOR WILDLIFE

-Eco church encourages us to look at their “Target 25” – this is a list of habitats and wildlife that are under threat that we can help to support – for example hedgehogs (providing access and a home), bird boxes (we have hedge sparrows nesting), bat boxes and planting plants and wildflowers that provide year round nectar for our declining insect population.
+Eco church encourages us to look at their “Target 25” – this is a list of habitats and wildlife that are under threat that we can help to support – for example hedgehogs (providing access and a home), bird boxes (we have hedge sparrows nesting), batboxes and planting plants and wildflowers that provide year round nectar for our declining insect population.
+We are also letting our grass grow (it’s very tempting to cut it !) as it supports so many small creatures and allows wildflowers to naturalise.
+Also the garden is completely organic.

-You will notice two raised beds made from recycled wood and filled with donated home- grown compost from a church member.
+You will notice two raised beds made from recycled wood and filled with donated home-grown compost from a church member.
 The planters are planted with cutting flowers that will be used in the church in the worship area.
 The flowers, whilst growing, will provide nectar for a wide range of insects.
 They will cut down on our carbon footprint when they are used in church.
-We have also planted a wildflower border and we are waiting to see how it will grow.
-The garden will develop over the next couple of years as we learn what thrives and what does not.

 You will find that most of the plants in the garden are labelled and have been chosen to support nature.
-Here is a list of what we have planted so far and why we have chosen them.

 INFORMATION ON PLANTS IN THE LITTLE GARDEN

-In the wild flower area-
+In the wild flower area: